GChristensen/silentnight_v6_mod_foobar2000_skin/README.md

 ### Known issues

-- Horizontal file explorer panel orientation behaves a little buggy when you hide/show left sidebar (it's may be necessary to resize window to get rid of glitches).
+- Horizontally oriented file explorer panel behaves a little buggy when the left sidebar is shown/hidden (it's may be necessary to resize window to get rid of glitches).
 - Some antivirus may bark at Soundmixer.exe (you may safely delete it).
+- Graphical album-cover view works only when media library is configured.
+- To make Speck visualisations work, you need to manually specify Winamp (included into the skin) folder path in plugin settings.